pletzer/mint/README.md

 `MINT` implements the 2D+1D (horizontal plus a vertical axis) interpolation and regridding method described in [Mimetic Interpolation of Vector Fields on Arakawa C/D Grids](https://journals.ametsoc.org/view/journals/mwre/147/1/mwr-d-18-0146.1.xml).

-This is a particular case of the more general family of methods described in[Conservative interpolation of edge and face data on n dimensional structured grids using differential forms](https://www.sciencedirect.com/science/article/pii/S0021999115005562?via%3Dihub).
+This is a particular case of the more general family of methods described in [Conservative interpolation of edge and face data on n dimensional structured grids using differential forms](https://www.sciencedirect.com/science/article/pii/S0021999115005562?via%3Dihub).

 ## Want to contribute?

 We're looking for contributions, particularly in the areas of:
  * code documentation
- * creating Jupyter notebooks or code examples
+ * creating Jupyter notebooks and/or code examples
  * identifying scientific applications that can leverage `MINT`

 Any help will be greatly appreciated.